 - The first Star Fox (SNES game) had this as well, but it only worked with enemy laser attacks and would only work if your wings were undamaged.

-- In Mega Man Battle Network 3, a boss named Serenade will spin in reponse to almost all attempts to damage it, taking no damage and returning a damaging wave.
+- In Mega Man Battle Network 3, a boss named Serenade will spin in response to almost all attempts to damage them, taking no damage and returning a damaging wave.
 Attacks are best made while Serenade is attacking.
 It's implied that this spinning deflect is enabled by the celestial robe encircling Serenade.
 Incidentally, the same game starred Battle Network's rendition of Yamato Man.
-Serenade apparently needs to dodge as well as spin, though; prevent it from moving up or down and it can't counter your attacks.
+Serenade apparently needs to dodge as well as spin, though; prevent them from moving up or down and they can't counter your attacks.

 - Sonic the Hedgehog occasionally practices this.